astoler428/SH-API/README.md

 ### Considerations

-- Players in government can learn if they are vanilla fascist or not confidently
+- Players in government can learn if they are vanilla fascist or not with high confidence.
 - Hitler still plays with some nuance to keep liberal cover, so it's not guaranteed liberal if the fascist action is not taken, as you could still be Hitler.
+- Also, fascists will not conflict each other, so lack of conflict could be due to fasc fasc.

 ### Strategy

 If you believe the optimal fascist play in a given situation is to play like a liberal, then do so without taking the default action.
 You can even lie and say that you chose the default action, trying to build liberal credibility.
-Realize you may be a liberal lying about why you are liberal, but telling the truth that you are liberal, so it's fine!
+You may be a liberal lying about why you are liberal, but telling the truth that you are liberal, so it's fine!

-However, playing optimally in this way comes at the cost of missing the opportunity to possibly learn you role.
+However, playing optimally in this way comes at the cost of missing the opportunity to learn your role.

 Keep in mind, if a fascist player shoots a liberal, a 3v3 top deck is not always possible, since not all fascists necessarily know who they are to nein.